NoobSolver/Interview-Preparation-App/README.md

-# Interview-Preparation-App
+## Interview-Preparation-App

-This is the quiz App of preparation for interview.
+This is the quiz App for preparation of interview.